ashva-dev/ets-client/README.md

-# Kiran Websocket Client
+#  Ets Websocket Client

-**Kiran Websocket Client** is a java base websocket example on what type of messages application sends over websocket.
+**Ets Websocket Client** is a java base websocket example on what type of messages application sends over websocket.